 Differences regarding examination findings should be thoroughly discussed with the examiner-in-charge during the examination process.
 If the issue is not resolved at that level, further discussions should take place with the regional supervisor or the Assistant Director.
 For differences that exist after the finalized examination report has been received, management may submit a response outlining the factual and legal basis for its position on examination findings.
-Direct correspondence appealing the examination report and requesting independent review and formal OCU response to management concerns regarding examination findings or ratings may also be submitted to the Director of OCU, Senior Deputy Director of DIFS or Director of DIFS.
+Appeals of the CAMELS component and/or composite ratings (if applicable) should include detailed explanation including support for management’s opinion of the appropriate ratings as defined by Policy 10050.
+Direct correspondence appealing the examination report and requesting independent review and formal OCU response to management concerns regarding examination findings or ratings may also be promptly submitted to the Director of OCU, Senior Deputy Director of DIFS or Director of DIFS.

 1. OCU Staff: